I now own two recumbent bicycles: a HP Velotechnik Street Machine Gte, which is short, and a Rans Stratus XP, which is quite long indeed.

 While recumbent bicycles are not exactly unknown or unseen in the bicycling mecca of Boulder, there isn't a single bike shop that sells recumbents.
 I don't know why.

 In fact, Spring Creek seems to be the only serious recumbent bike shop anywhere in Colorado.
+[Edit: Spring Creek was sold to new owners, who renamed the shop Rocky Mountain Recumbents.
+Same great shop and selection.]
 I'm just glad they're in relatively easy driving range.

 They're also very knowledgeable and friendly.
 They have dozens of models of recumbents and even quite a few trikes.
 And they have quite a few that you can rent by the hour, so you can try some of the models out for extended periods before making any buying decisions.